Monday, September 12, 2022

 Clearing the fresh snowflakes from the glass, I leaned toward the broken window and peered inside.
 A familiar stench wafted toward me.
 Old gardening equipment lay scattered along the dirt floor.
 Wooden planks rested against the wall beyond that.
 To the left of it, highlighted in the dim light filtering through the cracked windows, lay the decomposing bodies.

-I stepped away from the window.
-Remaining still as possible, I looked out in all directions.
-I couldn’t be sure, and I wasn’t going to inspect the bodies, but… I wondered when the brain disease struck the household.
+I wondered when the brain disease struck the household.
 When had the last person died, or were some of them still alive, watching me, waiting to see what I’d do next?
 The upstairs windows of the house appeared glassy dark.
 We hadn’t been to the second floor.
 Anyone could be there.

 I was immune to the brain disease, more commonly referred to as “the sickness.”
 That’s why Paulo, the egotistic, cruel man who once controlled my life, had put me in charge of the dying at Luchan, the place from which Molly and I recently fled.
 One by one I had watched my housemates slip into madness and die, and one by one I disposed of their bodies the proper way.
 Then, when the last of them were gone, we abandoned Luchan.

-Good riddance Luchan.
+Good riddance, Luchan.
 Good riddance, Paulo.

-But finding the bodies changed things.
+But finding the bodies changed everything.

 I didn’t want to expose Molly to the sickness again.
 She might not survive it a second time.